vippsas/access-token-api/README.md

 ---
 END_METADATA -->

-# Access Token API Guide
+# Access token API Guide

 The Access Token API allows you to get a bearer token which can be used for authorizing all of your Vipps API requests.